Biden praises 'Herculean efforts' to rebuild at the site of last February's Ohio train derailment

-EAST PALESTINE, Ohio (AP) — President Joe Biden on Friday surveyed the federal cleanup in East Palestine, Ohio, more than a year after an explosive fire following the derailment of a train loaded with hazardous chemicals and saw up close the lingering hostility from victims still angry that he waited so long to visit them.
+EAST PALESTINE, Ohio (AP) — President Joe Biden on Friday surveyed the federal cleanup in East Palestine, Ohio, more than a year after an explosive fire from a derailed train carrying hazardous chemicals, and saw up close the lingering hostility from victims still angry that he waited so long to visit.

-The White House has said Biden was waiting for the right moment to make the trip.
-He visited after being invited by the village's mayor.
+The White House has said Biden was waiting for the right moment to visit.
+The mayor invited him.

-Addressing residents, Biden said he wants them to understand “that we're not going home, no matter what, until this job is done, and it's not done yet.”
-He did not explain why he didn't visit sooner nor did he address the community's collective hurt.
+Addressing residents, Biden said he wanted them to understand “that we're not going home, no matter what, until this job is done, and it's not done yet," speaking of the federal government.
+He did not explain why it took more than a year for him to visit, nor did he address the community's collective hurt.

-He praised what he said were “Herculean efforts” and announced federal grants to study the short- and long-term effects of what happened.
+He praised what he said were “Herculean efforts" by the federal, state and local governments to clean up after the derailment and fire and, announced federal grants from the National Institutes of Health to study the short- and long-term effects of what happened and blamed the derailment on greed by the railroad company, Norfolk Southern.

+Biden, in his remarks, also stressed that the federal government is holding Norfolk Southern accountable.
+He renewed his call for Congress to pass legislation sponsored by Ohio's two U.S. senators that would require stronger protective measures for trains carrying hazardous material.

+He also asked Congress to make sure that no one will have to pay federal taxes on any compensation they receive from Norfolk Southern.

 Signs of the community's still-hurt feelings were evident.
-Some people shouted profanity at Biden as his motorcade whisked him into town from an earlier stop in Darlington Township, Pennsylvania, where he greeted local officials and first responders.
-A sign invoked the illness of the president's late son, Beau, who died of brain cancer.
+Some people shouted profanity as Biden's motorcade whisked him into town from an earlier stop in Darlington Township, Pennsylvania, where he greeted local officials and first responders.
+Others held derogatory signs, including one that named the president's late son, Beau, who died of brain cancer.

-Biden arrived at the site of the derailment and saw what resembled a construction site.
+Biden arrived at the derailment site and saw what resembled a construction site.
 Rigs, trucks, generators and covered metal tanks resembling above-ground swimming pools dotted the landscape.
 Local officials, including the mayor, briefed the president.

-“The president has always said when the time is right and when it made sense for him to go, he would go,” White House press secretary Karine Jean-Pierre said.
-“And so, that’s what he’s doing.”

-Jean-Pierre said in response to a question before the trip that Biden has “no concerns about drinking the water” in the town, where chemicals and hazardous waste spread because of the fire.
-She noted that EPA Administrator Michael Regan drank the water during an earlier visit.

-“It’s been a year of challenge, but a year of solidarity,” Regan said in a statement.
-“I’m proud of East Palestine, a community that has embodied resilience, hope and progress.”
+Mayor Trent Conaway, who does not support Biden, addressed the president, saying, “Your long-awaited visit to our village today allows us to focus on the things we agree with.
+Acknowledging this disaster should never have happened.
+Address the long-term health concerns and the economic growth of the village, and ensure this never happens again to another community.”

+Afterward, Biden visited a local retailer of fragrant candles.
+He sipped water and coffee.
+The owner of the store said the president was buying a candle for his wife, Jill.
+White House press secretary Karine Jean-Pierre said this week that Biden had “no concerns” about drinking the tap water.

-During Biden's visit, there will be a separate rally for former President Donald Trump, the front-runner for the Republican presidential nomination.
+As Biden visited, between 50 and 75 people held a counter rally in support of for former President Donald Trump, the front-runner for the Republican presidential nomination.
 Trump won nearly 72% of the vote in Ohio's Columbiana County, which includes East Palestine.
 He visited several weeks after the derailment.

 Mike Young, the rally's coordinator, described the grass-roots event as “anti-Biden.”
 He said he delivered water to the community after the disaster and the president should have been an immediate presence on the ground.